 6.6 We maintain professional indemnity insurance with an insurance company that is approved by the Solicitors Regulation Authority.
 Summary details of our professional indemnity insurance are available on written request.

-7.1 Our practice is to retain client files for six years from the conclusion of the matter.
+7.1 Our practice is to retain client files for a minimum six years and a maximum of eight years from the conclusion of the matter.
 Depending on the file in question, we retain some files digitally and some in hard copy.
-After six years, client files will be destroyed in accordance with our archiving policy.
+We destroy files we no longer wish to keep.
 Please let us know in writing if you have any objection to this.

 7.2 Certain types of files (for example, property lease files) may be retained for longer periods, in accordance with our professional rules, and we will not dispose of those files before the expiry of that longer period without your consent.